julia-vscode/docs/docs/src/gettingstarted.md

-## Getting Started
+# Getting Started

-In this guide, you will use Julia language to create the simplest Julia "Hello World" application in Visual Studio Code.
-By using the Julia extension, you make VS Code turn into a great lightweight Julia IDE.
+This guide is intended for new or beginner-level users who are new to the Visual Studio (VS) Code extension.
+The getting started tasks use the Julia programming language to create a “Hello World” program in VS Code.

-### Prerequisites
+## Prerequisites

-You need to first setup your Julia development environment.
-Specifically, this tutorial requires:

 - Julia
 - VS Code
 - VS Code Julia extension

-_Note: In rare situations you also need to configure the extension to find your Julia installation._
+## Installation and Configuration

 ### Installing Julia

-You can install the latest stable version of Julia from Julia homepage
-- Just head over to the [Julia](https://julialang.org/downloads/) homepage.
-- Download and install the version based on the platform you are using.
+Download the latest stable version of Julia, based on the platform you are using, from the [Julia](https://julialang.org/downloads/) homepage.

 ### Installing VS Code

-If you have not already done so, you can install VS Code from the VS Code homepage
-- Just head over to the [VS Code](https://code.visualstudio.com/) homepage.
+Download and install VS Code, based on the platform you are using, from the [VS Code](https://code.visualstudio.com/) homepage.
-- Follow the installation instructions for your platform.

-At the end of this step you should be able to start VS Code.

-### Install the Julia extension
+### Installing the Julia extension

+- Start or open Visual Studio Code.
+- Select **View** and then click **Extensions** to open Extension View.
+- Enter the term `julia` in the marketplace search box.
+Click the green **Install** button to download the extension.
 ![Julia VS Code Extension](assets/julia_vscode_extension.png)

-- First, start VS Code.
-- Inside VS Code, go to the extensions view either by executing the `View: Show Extensions` command (click View->Command Palette...) or by clicking on the extension icon on the left side of the VS Code window.
-- In the extensions view, simply search for the term `julia` in the marketplace search box, then select the Julia extension and click the install button.
+You successfully downloaded the Julia extension for VS Code.

-- You might have to restart VS Code after this step.
+_NOTE: It is recommended that you restart VS Code after installation._

-### Configure the Julia extension
+### Configuring the Julia extension

-- If you have installed Julia into a standard location on Mac or Windows, or if the Julia binary is on your `PATH`, the Julia VS Code extension should automatically find your Julia installation and you should not need to configure anything.
+If you installed Julia into a standard location on Mac or Windows, or if the Julia binary is on your `PATH`, the Julia VS Code extension automatically finds your Julia installation.
+You do not need to configure the extension.
+Continue onto the next section.

-- If the extension does not find your Julia installation automatically, or if you want to use a different Julia installation than the default one,
+If the VS Code extension does not find your Julia installation automatically, or you want to use a different Julia installation than the default one, use the following steps to configure the extension.

-  - You can set the `julia.executablePath` to the full path of Julia executable that the extension should use.
-In that case the extension will always use that version of Julia.
+  1. Set the `julia.executablePath` to the full path of Julia executable that the extension should use.
-  - To edit your configuration settings,
+  2. To edit your configuration settings,
-    - execute the `Preferences: Open User Settings` command (you can also access it via the menu `File->Preferences->Settings`),
-    - And then make sure your user settings include the `julia.executablePath` setting.
+    - Select **File**, then select **Preferences**, and then click **Settings**.
+Ensure that your user settings include the `julia.executablePath` setting.

-    The format of the string should follow your platform specific conventions, and be aware that the backlash `\` is the escape character in JSON, so you need to use `\\` as the path separator character on Windows.
+_NOTE: The format of the string should follow your platform specific conventions.
+Note that the backslash `\` is the escape character in JSON, therefore use `\\` as the path separator character on Windows._

-### Create your first Julia Hello World program
+## Creating Your First Julia Hello World program

 From the File Explorer toolbar, select the New File button on the hello folder: